Volatility (finance): Alternative measures of volatility

 Some authors point out that realized volatility and implied volatility are backward and forward looking measures, and do not reflect current volatility.
 To address that issue an alternative, ensemble measures of volatility were suggested.
 One of the measures is defined as the standard deviation of ensemble returns instead of time series of returns.
 Another considers the regular sequence of directional-changes as the proxy for the instantaneous volatility.

-Volatility as it Relates to Options Trading
+Volatility in options trading

-One method of measuring Volatility, often used by quant option trading firms, divides up volatility into two components.
-Clean volatility - the amount of volatility caused standard events like daily transactions and general noise - and dirty vol, the amount caused by specific events like earnings or policy announcements.
-For instance, a company like Microsoft would have clean volatility caused by people buying and selling on a daily basis but dirty (or event vol) events like quarterly earnings or a possibly anti-trust announcement.
+One method of measuring volatility, often used by quant option trading firms, divides up volatility into two components: clean volatility - the amount of volatility caused by standard events like daily transactions and general noise - and dirty volatility, the amount caused by specific events like earnings or policy announcements.
+For instance, a company like Microsoft would have clean volatility caused by people buying and selling on a daily basis but dirty (or event volatility) events like quarterly earnings or a possibly anti-trust announcement.

 Breaking down volatility into two components is useful in order to accurately price how much an option is worth, especially when identifying what events may contribute to a swing.
 The job of fundamental analysts at market makers and option trading boutique firms typically entails trying to assign numeric values to these numbers.